Created: 13 Apr 2024

 What are LLMs good at?

 • Text generation.
-LLMs excel in generating linguistic expressions that are fluent, concise, and accurate.
+It should be stated that LLMs perform exceptionally in generating linguistic expressions that are fluent, concise, and correct.

 • Language comprehension.
-LLMs exhibit notable proficiency in comprehending language, including tasks such as sentiment analysis, text categorization, and processing factual information.
+LLMs demonstrate high-level skills in understanding the language, which includes tasks such as sentiment analysis, text classification, and factual knowledge processing.

 When can LLMs fail?